ShanEllis/Genetic-Variation/assignments/assignment-2.md

 Explain the steps needed to work with the 1000 genomes VCF files.

 You can save yourself time by working with these files that have been included for you directly on the DSMLP server at: `/datasets/dsc180a-wi20-public/Genome/vcf`.
+(Note: You may have to access this two directories up from your  home directory, depending upon your account: `../../datasets/dsc180a-wi20-public/Genome/vcf`)

 This will include (but is not necessarily limited to):